Bacalar Lagoon Mexico: The Complete Travel Guide

 Trust me, it’s totally worth an early wake-up call if you are staying in a hotel on the water.
 And if you are not, it’s worth booking one of them at least for a couple of nights.
 Sunrises on Bacalar are just spectacular.

-The sunrise from their pier is amazing, but from any pier, you will be able to appreciate amazing sunrises.
+The sunrise from their pier is impressive, but from any pier, you will be able to appreciate amazing sunrises.

 You can also join a paddle board at sunrise tour for an even more special experience.